-Staff Analysis: As previously discussed in Issue 8, staff recommends that the appropriate number of gallons used for rate-setting purposes are based on 2007 data rather than the 2006 test year data.
+A repression adjustment is not appropriate in this case.
+As we discussed above, the appropriate number of gallons used for rate-setting purposes is based on 2007 data, rather than the 2006 test year data.
 The number of gallons sold during 2007 reflects a reduction of 34 percent from the prior year.
-Staff believes that this reduction in usage is attributable to customer's reaction of moving from unmetered to metered rates in 2007.
-Therefore, the number of gallons used to calculate rates already include the effect of repression and to make further adjustments unnecessary.
-However, in order to monitor the effects resulting from the changes in revenues, the Utility should prepare monthly reports for the water system, detailing the number of bills rendered, the consumption billed and revenues billed.
-In addition, the reports should be prepared by customer class and meter size.
-The reports should be filed with staff, on a quarterly basis, for a period of two years beginning the first billing period after the approved rates go into effect.
-To the extent the utility should be ordered to file a revised monthly report for that month within 30 days of any revision.
+This reduction in usage is attributable to customers reaction of moving from unmetered to metered rates in 2007.
+Therefore, the number of gallons used to calculate rates already include the effect of repression, and to make further adjustments is unnecessary.
+However, to monitor the effects resulting from the changes in revenues, the Utility shall prepare monthly reports for the water system, detailing the number of bills rendered, the consumption billed, and revenues billed.
+In addition, the reports shall be prepared by customer class and meter size.
+The reports shall be filed with our staff, on a quarterly basis, for a period of two years, beginning the first billing period after the approved rates go into effect.
+To the extent the Utility makes adjustments to consumption in any month during the reporting period, the Utility shall file a revised monthly report for that month within 30 days of any revision.